-- 10.4a The Council may delegate its functions to another local authority. - b.
+- a.
+The Council may delegate its functions to another local authority - b.
 The Cabinet may delegate Cabinet functions to another local authority or the Cabinet of another local authority in certain circumstances. - c.
-The decision whether or not to accept such a delegation from another local authority shall be reserved to the full Council.
+The decision whether or not to accept such a delegation from another local authority shall be reserved to the Full Council.